isomerpages/govtech-gobusiness-main/_browse-all-licences-IMDA/Technical-Trial--with-use-of-Frequency-.md

 <H3>Application Details</H3>

-<p>For establishing and conduct a proof of concept using radio frequency on a short term basis.</p>
+<p>For establishing and conducting a proof of concept using radio frequency on a temporary basis.</p>

 <strong>Additional Information</strong>